Mobile App, Responsive Website, or Something in Between: What to Choose for Your Business

 Currently, almost every business except for really small and local ones has a website or app.
 This is already a must-have.
 People not only use a website (or app) to learn about a company and connect to its services – they also just expect it to be there.

 However, neither mobile apps nor mobile websites are a silver bullet.
 You can always choose both, but if you have time and/or budget limits, you’ll need to start with one or the other.
+There’s also another option: cross platform solutions for mobile app development.

 In this article, we’ll talk about what options you have for your digital presence and what criteria to consider when choosing the right platform for you.
 Of course, we’ll also do a responsive website vs mobile app comparison.